batttuh/battt-h/README.md

 ### Hey, It's Batuhan Şahin
-I am Computer Engineer Student in Ankara.
+I am Computer Engineering Student in Ankara.
 I love experimenting with new technologies and building small projects.

-- 💻  **Computer Engineer Student**.
+- 💻  **Computer Engineering Student**.

 - ☀️ Learning and Developing client-side and server-side projects in Java and Dart.